 - In more severe cases of stuttering, a child may demonstrate considerable effort and tension in trying to speak.

 - More severe cases are often marked by attempts to avoid stuttering by changing words or using extra sounds to start talking.
-Sometimes, a child will try to avoid as much as possible situations where he or she needs to talk.
+Sometimes, a child will try to avoid situations where he or she needs to talk.